Getting to Beckenham Place Park

 The address of the park is Beckenham, BR3 1SY.

-We encourage the use of public transport, cycling and walking where possible.
+We strongly encourage the use of public transport, cycling and walking where possible.

 Beckenham Place Park is within easy cycling distance for much of the borough and south-east London, with a range of quieter on-road and off-road routes passing nearby or running through the park itself.

-Cycle racks can be found in the courtyard and outside the Mansion.
+Cycle racks can be found by the lake, in the Homestead courtyard and outside the Mansion.

 - Beckenham Hill station is served by regular trains (on the London Bridge line via Peckham Rye, Catford, Shortlands, Bromley South).
 It is less than a five-minute walk from the station to the park entrance.

 - Ravensbourne station (on the far side of the woodland) is also on this line if you wish to enter the park from the southern side or eastern side.